LiteObject/scikit-learn-security-tutorial/README.md

 ## What you'll learn

+**Core scikit-learn concepts:**
-- Classification and regression models
+- Classification (sorting things into categories)
+- Regression (predicting numerical values)
-- Anomaly detection
+- Anomaly detection (finding unusual patterns)
-- How to turn raw data into features
+- Feature engineering (turning raw data into ML-ready format)
+- Model training and evaluation
+- Performance metrics and visualization

+**Practical skills:**
+- How to structure an ML project
+- Data preprocessing and feature extraction
+- Cross-validation and model comparison
-- Training and evaluating models
+- Interpreting results and debugging models

-- Real network security applications
+The network security examples help make these concepts concrete, but the techniques work for any domain - spam detection, stock prediction, medical diagnosis, etc.

 **New to machine learning?** Check out the guides in the `docs/` folder first.
 They explain the basics without the jargon:
 - [Supervised vs Unsupervised Learning](docs/supervised-vs-unsupervised.md)